ThomasDepian/MarbleEvolution/README.md

 to build the project and generate the minified javascript file `app.js` in the _dist_ folder.

 ## Documentation
 Don't want to dig through the lines of code to understand how everything is connected?
 I can feel you.
 The latest documentation can be found in the _docs_ folder.
+The documentation of the latest release can also be found [online](https://thomasdepian.github.io/MarbleEvolution/docs/).

 ## Contributing